Orange-OpenSource/BBS-SHARP-doc-eudi-wallet/Trust-model-privacy-on-attestation-presentation.md

 ## 1.1.
 WSCDs and wallet binding

 ### 1.1.1.
-Cascade revocation in case of WSCD compromise
+Implied revocation in case of WSCD compromise
 In the event of a WSCD compromise, all attestations issued and bound to a Holder public key managed by the WSCD must be invalidated.
 The process of revoking these attestations necessitates notifying all Issuers, who must then implement the attestation revocation based on the WSCD identifier.
 This workflow involves multiple actors and requires validation of the Issuer's implementation.

 Therefore, this approach is not considered robust.

 ### 1.1.2.
-Cascade revocation in case of loss, theft... of the wallet
+Implied revocation in case of loss, theft... of the wallet
 In this case, the Wallet instance is compromised.
 In the event of a Wallet instance compromise, all attestations issued and bound to a Holder public key managed by the Wallet instance must be invalidated.
 The process of revoking these attestations necessitates notifying all Issuers, who must then implement the attestation revocation based on the Wallet instance identifier.